 The renowned British soprano, Claire Rutter opens the 2018-19 Season at English National Opera performing in Opera For All to mark 50 years of opera in residence at the London Coliseum.
 She travels to Scottish Opera to sing Fidelia Edgar.

-This season, the renowned British soprano, Claire Rutter, sings performances in the title role Tosca at Icelandic Opera and at Welsh National Opera, where she also appears as Leonora La Forza del Destino.
-During the summer she returns to Grange Park Opera where she takes on the role of Amelia Un Ballo in Maschera in their new theatre at West Horsley.
+Last season the artist sang performances in the title role Tosca at Icelandic Opera and at Welsh National Opera, where she appeared as Leonora La Forza del Destino.
+During the summer she returned to Grange Park Opera where she took on the role of Amelia Un Ballo in Maschera in their new theatre at West Horsley.

 The artist began her studies at the Guildhall School of Music and Drama and joined the ensemble at the National Opera Studio where she was sponsored by English National Opera.
 She went on to build her career singing the title roles in ENO’s new productions of Lucrezia Borgia, Tosca and Aïda, as well as appearing on the ENO stage as Donna Anna Don Giovanni, Amelia,Elvira Ernani, Gilda Rigoletto and Violetta La Traviata.

 This biography is for information only and should not be reproduced.